-A bank's profitability has an effect on its long-term survivability.
-Earnings can be retained by the bank, giving a boost to its capital buffer, or be used to address problematic loans, potentially making the bank more resilient in times of trouble.
-Losses, on the other hand, take away from a bank's ability to do those things.
+A bank's profitability affects its long-term survivability.
+Earnings may be retained by the bank, giving a boost to its capital buffer, or be used to deal with problematic loans, likely making the bank more resilient in times of trouble.
+Conversely, losses reduce a bank's ability to do those things.

-California First National Bank scored 14 out of a possible 30 on Bankrate's test of earnings, coming in below the national average of 16.52.
+On Bankrate's test of earnings, California First National Bank scored 18 out of a possible 30, beating out the national average of 15.12.

 Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important measure of a bank's earnings.
 California First National Bank's most recent annualized quarterly return on equity was 7.96 percent, below the national average of 8.10 percent.

 For the twelve months ended December 31, 2017, the bank reported net income of $9.7 million on total equity of $109.5 million.
 The bank reported an annualized return on average assets, or ROA, of 1.44 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.